IQSS/dataverse-frontend/README.md

 npm run lint:fix
 ```

 Launch the prettier formatter.
 We recommend you to configure your IDE to run prettier on save.
-See the official IDE setups used by the IQSS team at [LINK TO REPO](#)
+See the official IDE setups used by the IQSS team at [vscode-settings](https://github.com/IQSS/vscode-settings) on GitHub.

 ```sh
 # root project directory